elyadata/TunArTTS/README.md

 - Finally, you have to train the model either from scratch or using transfer learning technique as described in `espnet_experiments`.

+If you use TunArTTS in your research, please cite it using the following BibTeX entry:

+@inproceedings{TunArTTS,
+    title = "TunArTTS: Tunisian Arabic Text-To-Speech Corpus", author = "Imen, Laouirine and Rami Kammoun  and Fethi BOUGARES", booktitle = "THE 2024 JOINT INTERNATIONAL CONFERENCE ON COMPUTATIONAL LINGUISTICS, LANGUAGE RESOURCES AND EVALUATION", month = mai,
+    year = "2024",
+    address = "TORINO, ITALIA",
+    publisher = "European Language Resources Association",
+    }